 Here’s a rough look at how a departing employee workflow…works:

-For those who are the line of business manager, our step by step guide will help you work in tandem with the security workflow during this offboarding process.
+For those who are the line of business manager, our checklist will help you work in tandem with the security workflow during this offboarding process.

 It all depends on visibility